cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section1_intro.md

 ---
-title: "Publishing your data following the FAIR principles"
+title: "Introduction to publishing your data following the FAIR principles"
 teaching: 10
 exercises: 2
 ---